Getting started with Content Credentials

 Signing and certificates

-Once you initially attach a manifest to an asset, it has information about the origin of the asset, such as the name of the tool that created it (for example, Photoshop) and your name as the actor who created or modified it.
-Each time someone edits or updates the asset using a tool that supports CAI, it adds a new manifest with the actions taken and the certificate of the tool/site; this becomes the active manifest, which then references any prior manifests as ingredients.
+A manifest attached to an asset contains information about the origin of the asset, such as the name of the tool that created it (for example, Photoshop) and the name of the actor who created or modified it.
+Then editing the asset using a supporting tool or site adds a new manifest (indicating the actions taken) that is signed with the certificate of the tool/site; this becomes the active manifest, which then references any prior manifests as ingredients.

 Each manifest is digitally signed with the application's or client's credentials.
-To make validation of the credentials possible, the manifest also includes the signing certificate chain.
-The "chain" of certificates starts with the certificate from the last tool that signed the manifest (known as the "end-entity") followed by the certificate that signed it, and so on, back to the original CA issuer.
-In other words, a user knows they can trust that the manifest is valid because there is a "trust chain" that goes back to a trusted root certificate authority.
+To enable validation of the credentials, the manifest also includes the signing certificate chain.
+The "chain" of certificates starts with the certificate from the last tool that signed the manifest (known as the "end-entity") followed by the certificate that signed it, and so on, back to the original CA issuer on the trust list.
+A user can trust that the manifest is valid because there is a "trust chain" that goes back to a trusted root certificate authority.
 That's why you need to acquire a security certificate from a legitimate certificate authority.

 In practice, to use a certificate with the CAI SDK, follow this process: